FareedMS/Telegram-mutton-bot/README.md

-# Telegram-mutton-bot
+# 🐐 Noor Meat Telegram Bot
-A Telegram bot for butchery orders built with Google Apps Script
+A Telegram bot built for butchery orders using Google Apps Script, Google Sheets, Razorpay, and AppSheet.
+Handles the full order cycle: from placing orders to delivery confirmation.